skatsubo/immich-upgrade-lab/README.md

 This tool automates validation of upgrade paths: it deploys the initial version in a sandbox and performs an upgrade to the target version.
 (Post-upgrade e2e tests to be implemented in the future).

+It tests two upgrade scenarios:
+- from old version to new version + old compose
+- from old version to new version + new compose

 Step by step execution of the script:

 1. Initial version.